 Elizabeth Cady Stanton was a fearless revolutionary who spent her entire life campaigning for the rights of women.
 Though she mostly stayed at home while raising her seven children, she wrote most of the speeches her longtime friend and campaign partner, Susan B. Anthony, read at conventions and on the road.
 Unlike Anthony, Stanton's attentions were never focused solely on suffrage.
 She championed many other causes with equal fervor, including coeducation, temperance, abolitionism, birth control, and separation of church and state.
 Her bold and controversial statements were often a source of consternation for her allies, including Anthony.

 Not So Awesome

 Because of her international fame, Stanton was often sought for her opinion on various matters.
 In one interview, she stated that she "would like to see Spain and Turkey swept from the face of the earth."
 She also evidently held no sympathy for the plight of Native Americans, saying, "What would this continent have been if we had left it to the Indians?" (probably completely amazing!)

 Bibliography: Ward, Geoffrey C and Ken Burns.
 Not for Ourselves Alone: The Story of Elizabeth Cady Stanton and Susan B. Anthony.
 New York: Alfred A. Knopf, 1999.
 Print.

-Support these organizations dedicated to preserving this Awesome Woman's story:
+Support this organization dedicated to preserving her story:

 Please note that while Awesome Women Library tries to include links only to media from reputable sources, we cannot attest to the quality or content of any media listed on this website.
 Our mission is to introduce you to these Awesome Women and give you a wide array of resources for learning more.
 We haven't read everything listed and are not a recommendation site, nor is this meant to be an exhaustive catalog of every book related to this woman -- there's just too much out there!
 Happy reading!!